-12.1 Whilst ALL children require safeguarding and protecting, some groups of children, are potentially at greater risk of harm than others.
+Whilst ALL children require safeguarding and protecting, some groups of children, are potentially at greater risk of harm than others.

-12.2 Children who need a social worker (Child in Need and Child Protection Plans)
+12.1 Children who need a social worker (Child in Need and Child Protection Plans)

-12.2..1 Where children need a social worker, this should inform decisions about safeguarding and about promoting welfare.
+Where children need a social worker, this should inform decisions about safeguarding and about promoting welfare.

-12.3 Children missing from education and children absent from school/college
+12.2 Children missing from education and children absent from school/college

-- 12.3..1 It is recognised that when children go missing from education, particularly persistently, this can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation- particularly county lines. - 12.3..2 When a child goes missing from education, local CME procedures will be followed to safeguard the child and help prevent the risk of them going missing in the future. - 12.3..3 Further information, guidance and the local procedure for referring CME is via an online form which is accessed via this link: https://forms.office.com/r/f2LvmGwvUm. - 12.4 Children who are absent for repeated or prolonged periods of time can be at risk of a range of safeguarding possibilities.
+- It is recognised that when children go missing from education, particularly with unexplainable and/or persistent absences, this can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation- particularly county lines. - When a child goes missing from education, local CME procedures will be followed to safeguard the child and help prevent the risk of them going missing in the future. - Further information, guidance and the local procedure for referring CME is attached. - 12.3 Children who are absent for repeated or prolonged periods of time can be at risk of a range of safeguarding possibilities.
 Further information and guidance to improve attendance can be found in Working together to improve school attendance (publishing.service.gov.uk) to support early intervention and prevent the child going missing in the future.

-12.5 Elective Home Education (EHE)
+12.4 Elective Home Education (EHE)

-- 12.5..1 Home education can mean some children are less visible to the services that are there to keep them safe. - 12.5..2 Leaders, including the DSLs and any deputies will familiarise themselves with DfE guidance Elective home education GOV.UK (www.gov.uk) - 12.5..3 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the DSL will be informed and will endeavour to co-ordinate a meeting with the LA and other key professionals and parents/carers where possible. - 12.5..4 This is particularly important when the child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
+• Home education can mean some children are less visible to the services that are there to keep them safe.

+- Leaders, including the DSLs and any deputies will familiarise themselves with DfE guidance Elective home education - GOV.UK (www.gov.uk) - Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the DSL will be informed and will endeavour to co-ordinate a meeting with the LA and other key professionals and parents/carers where possible. - This is particularly important when the child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.

-12.6 Children requiring mental health support
+12.5 Children requiring mental health support

-- 12.6..1 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 12.6..2 Staff will recognise and respond to indicators that a child may require mental health support and alert the DSL as with any other safeguarding concern. - 12.6..3 DSLs will be aware of and source appropriate mental health support using referral systems and escalation where necessary.
+- Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff will recognise and respond to indicators that a child may require mental health support and alert the DSL as with any other safeguarding concern. - DSLs will be aware of and source appropriate mental health support using referral systems and escalation where necessary.

-12.7 Looked after children and previously looked after children
+12.6 Looked after children and previously looked after children

-- 12.7..1 We ensure that staff have the skills knowledge and understanding to keep looked after and previously looked after children safe. - 12.7..2 We promote the educational achievement of registered pupils who are looked after, by working with the local authority and appointing a designated teacher for these children.
+- We ensure that staff have the skills knowledge and understanding to keep looked after and previously looked after children safe. - We promote the educational achievement of registered pupils who are looked after, by working with the local authority and appointing a designated teacher for these children.

-12.8 Children who are lesbian, gay, bi, or trans (LGBT)
+12.7 Children who are lesbian, gay, bi, or trans (LGBTQ+)

-12.8..1 We endeavour to reduce the additional barriers faced by children who are LGBT and provide a safe space for them to speak and share their concerns with a member of staff.
+We endeavour to reduce the additional barriers faced by children who are LGBT and provide a safe space for them to speak and share their concerns with a member of staff.
+Awaiting review pending the outcome of the gender questioning children guidance consultation by DfE Gender Questioning Children - non-statutory guidance (education.gov.uk)

-12.9 Children with special educational needs and disabilities (SEND)
+12.8 Children with special educational needs and disabilities (SEND)